openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 - Model

-We recommend to load your models using url or other ways of distribution of pre-trained models, like PyTorch Hub or the Diffusers package.
+We recommend to load your models using URL or other ways of distribution of pre-trained models, like PyTorch Hub or the Diffusers package.

 - Data